JamesSkemp/words/content/post/four-working-browsers-(at-least).md

 +++
-title = "Four working browsers (at least)" summary = "Four browsers on a computer may be a bit much, but not if you're a Web developer.
+title = "Four working browsers (at least)" description = "Four browsers on a computer may be a bit much, but not if you're a Web developer.
 Of course, if you only have one browser, and it's not up-to-date, aren't you being a little lazy?" draft = false comments = true date = "2006-08-10T21:45:00-05:00"